 Unhealthy anxiety keeps us in limbo and scared within a prison of our mind’s own making.
 With anxiety, we’re afraid to leave the harbor of our comfort zone.
 As we’ve talked about before, “a ship is harbor is safe, but that’s not what ships are made for.”

-Let’s say you have an anxiety when meeting new people, particularly at networking events or industry parties.
+Let’s say you have anxiety when meeting new people, particularly at networking events or industry parties.

 You enter the area and you’re stuck for words.
 Instead of chatting with people and telling them what great things you can offer them with your amazing service, you run as fast as you can to the bar to order a drink.
-Not only do you kill some time in the queue without needing to chat to people, but you are also getting some much needed dutch-courage in your veins.
+Not only do you kill some time in the queue without needing to chat with people, but you are also getting some much-needed dutch-courage in your veins.

 A way to encourage yourself to talk to people is simply to interact quickly and positively the minute you get to a venue.

 - Walk into a venue with a friend and make sure you’re talking.

 - Even if the people can’t hear you, they can see you’re animated and clearly having a good time.

 The window of opportunity when you first walk into a venue is your time to set the standard for the rest of your time there.
 Don’t waste it.
 Don’t be one of those people who walks into a networking event trying to look all “cool” It’s not cool.
 You just look uptight and unapproachable.

 Who would want to do business with someone like that?